 Similar to the Vienna lager, this beer is malty with a clean, bitter hop finish.
 The scent and flavor of toasted bread or biscuit-like malt are also expected.

 You can’t say you have had a great Oktoberfest if you don’t get to drink at least two of the top Oktoberfest beers on this list.
+And if you a curious about a different beer style check out our puppers beer review.

 While your favorites should depend on your personality and preference, we can guarantee that you will find a couple that suits you perfectly.